 If you or a child experience some of the following symptoms, seek an evaluation from a qualified mental health professional for attachment issues:

-- Difficulty forming emotional bonds to others
+- Difficulty forming emotional bonds to others and underdeveloped social skills

-- Limited experience of positive emotions
+- Emotional neglect or limited experience of positive emotions

 - Difficulty with physical or emotional closeness or boundaries